plushpluto/kllm/README.md

 ## Overview

-KLLM stands for Kernel-Level Language Model, a cutting-edge framework designed to inject large language models directly at the kernel level.
+KLLM stands for Kernel-Level Language Model, a cutting-edge framework designed to inject language models directly at the kernel level.
 This project aims to revolutionize the integration of AI within the core operating system, providing seamless and energy-efficient performance for on-device applications.

 ## Features